-The MA program is a course-work only program (with no thesis requirement) of approximately 8 months in duration, starting in mid-August.
+The MA program is a coursework only program (with no thesis requirement) of approximately 8 months in duration, starting in mid-August.
 (Note that classes start before the start of regular classes at the University of Toronto).
 There is one admission date, in August of each year.
-(We do not admit students in January.)
-All program requirements for full-time students must be completed within three years from the initial enrolment into the program.
+We do not admit students in January.
+All program requirements for full-time students must be completed within three years of the initial enrolment in the program.
 For part-time students this time limit is six years.

 Please note: You will be asked on the Department's supplementary application form whether you plan to continue your graduate studies to pursue a PhD in Economics.
 (See the application information and instructions for details.)

 A student may enter the MA program on either a full-time or a part-time (one or two courses per semester) basis.
 Full-time students must take at least three courses per semester.
-Part-time students take ECO1010 and then ECO2060 and/or ECO2408 in their first semester (taking both is very strongly recommended), ECO2061 and at most one additional course in their second semester, and at most two courses in each subsequent semester.
+Part-time students normally take ECO1010 and then ECO1200 and/or ECO1400 in their first semester (taking both is very strongly recommended), ECO1100 and at most one additional course in their second semester, and at most two courses in each subsequent semester.
 (Note that graduate courses are not offered in the evenings or on weekends, or in the summer term.)

 The requirements for the degree are

-An MA student may be permitted to take one or more PhD level core courses (ECO2020 PhD microeconomics, ECO2021 PhD macroeconomics, or ECO2400 PhD econometrics) instead of the corresponding MA level core courses.
+An MA student may be permitted to take one or more PhD-level core course sequences (ECO2200 and ECO2201 PhD microeconomics, ECO2100 and ECO2101 PhD macroeconomics, or ECO2400 and ECO2401 PhD econometrics) instead of the corresponding MA-level core course(s).
 To make this substitution, written permission from the Associate Chair, Graduate Studies is required prior to starting the Mathematics and Statistics course in August.
-Students who receive permission to take PhD level core courses will be required to take ECO1011 (Mathematics and Statistics for PhD students) instead of ECO1010 (Mathematics and Statistics for MA and MFE students).
-The Associate Chair, Graduate Studies might revoke a student's permission to take PhD level core courses if, after consulting with the course instructor, the student's performance in ECO1011 is considered unsatisfactory.
+Students who receive permission to take PhD-level core courses are required to take ECO2010 (Mathematics and Statistics for PhD students) instead of ECO1010 (Mathematics and Statistics for MA and MFE students).
+The Associate Chair, Graduate Studies might revoke a student's permission to take PhD-level core courses if, after consulting with the course instructor, the student's performance in ECO2010 is considered unsatisfactory.